AdobeDocs/photoshop-api-docs/sample_code/jwt-sample-app/README.md

 ## Technology Used

-1. Node.js and the `npm` package manager
+1. Node.js 10 or higher and the `npm` package manager
 1. OpenSSL CLI

 ## Prerequisites